Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/fastbufferwriter-fastbufferreader.md

 A core benefit of `NativeArray<byte>` is that it offers access to the allocation scheme of `Allocator.TempJob`.
 This uses a special type of allocation that is nearly as fast as stack allocation and involves no GC overhead, while being able to persist for a few frames.
 In general they're rarely if ever needed for more than a frame, but this does provide a efficient option for creating buffers as needed, which avoids the need to use a pool for them.
 The only downside is that buffers created this way must be manually disposed after use, as they're not garbage collected.

-## Creating and Disposing FastBufferWriters and FastBufferReaders
+## Creating and disposing `FastBufferWriters` and `FastBufferReaders`

 To create your own `FastBufferWriter`s and `FastBufferReader`s, it's important to note that struct default/parameterless constructors can't be removed or overridden, but `FastBufferWriter` and `FastBufferReader` require constructor behavior to be functional.

 `FastBufferWriter` always owns its internal buffer and must be constructed with an initial size, an allocator, and a maximum size.
 If the maximum size isn't provided or is less than or equal to the initial size, the `FastBufferWriter` can't expand.